Winter Solstice sunrise at Newgrange, 21st December 2004

 Yesterday was perfection.
 In the flood of warm honey light mere words became

 redundant.
-Tom Parlon, Minister of State for the Office of Public works exited
+Tom Parlon, Minister of State for the Office of Public Works exited

 the passageway as if he had seen a vision, a rare experience for any politician.